getpelican/pelican/docs/faq.rst

 ================

 There are several ways to help out.
-First, you can report any Pelican suggestions or problems you might have via IRC or the `issue tracker
-<https://github.com/getpelican/pelican/issues>`_.
-If submitting an issue
-report, please first check the existing issue list (both open and closed) in order to avoid submitting a duplicate issue.
+First, you can report any Pelican suggestions or problems you might have via IRC (preferred) or the `issue tracker <https://github.com/getpelican/pelican/issues>`_.
+If submitting an issue report, please first check the existing issue list (both open and closed) in order to avoid submitting a duplicate issue.

 If you want to contribute, please fork `the git repository
 <https://github.com/getpelican/pelican/>`_, create a new feature branch, make